nwutils/nw-splasher/README.md

 ## Demo

-Here is a demo projec that uses the `nw-splasher.js` and `nw-splasher.css` files:
+Here is a demo project that uses the `nw-splasher.js` and `nw-splasher.css` files:

 * https://github.com/nwutils/nw-splash-screen-example